Dolors Bassa, Jordi Turull, Josep Rull, Raül Romeva and Joaquim Forn (imprisoned Catalan ministers)

 All the prisoners that had been elected in the several elections were allowed to take possession of their seats, but they have been suspended by the Spanish Congress, the Spanish Senate and the Parliament of Catalonia.
 This entails an alteration of the parliamentary majorities and constitutes an unprecedented violation of democratic rights by the board of the institutions themselves, forced by the judiciary.

-The former members of the Catalan Government are awaiting the sentence from the Supreme Court, where they are accused of very serious crimes for having organized the referendum: rebellion, sedition and embezzlement of public funds.
+The former members of the Catalan Government waited for months in pre-trial detention for the sentence from the Supreme Court, where they were accused of very serious crimes for having organized the referendum: rebellion, sedition and embezzlement of public funds.
 The trial lasted three months.
 The Public Prosecutor asked for a penalty of 16 years of imprisonment to Dolors Bassa, Jordi Turull, Josep Rull, Joaquim Forn and Raül Romeva.

 The prosecution of the former Ministers is a violation of the right to self-determination of peoples, enshrined in article 1 of the International Covenant on Civil and Political Rights, as they are being processed for having organized a referendum that was meant to be the instrument to exercise this right.